Both Overweight and Obesity imply a condition of excess weight of a person.

-The term Overweight is generally used to indicate the excess weight while Obese refers to excess fat.
 Being overweight means having more body weight than is considered normal or healthy for one’s age or build.
-On the other hand, Obesity is the condition of being obese, i.e., excess amount of body fat.
+On the other hand, obesity is the condition of being obese, i.e., excess amount of body fat with a BMI of over 30.
 While an overweight person will carry excess weight, he may or may not have excess accumulation of fat.

 Obesity is excess fat compared to lean body mass, or a body weight that is 30 percent over the ideal weight for a specific height.
 A person is obese when the amount of adipose tissue is sufficiently high.
 Obesity is a chronic disorder, caused by complex variety of factors.